tmtxt/tmtxt.github.com/_drafts/2018-02-22-basic-logging-monitoring-in-microservices-1.md

 helps you feel more confident about what happened in your code as well as makes the problem easier to reason about.

-# So let's get your feet wet!
+# Let's get your feet wet!

 So you decided it's time to build a logging solution for your Microservices system, here are some steps that you probably need to do in order to build a logging system for your Microservices system.